 It is our hope that this page of Helpful Information will assist in answering many questions you may have.
 An educated pet owner is a happy pet owner and we love information on this precious companion breed!
 We are always adding new topics as our research allows.
 If you have placed a puppy on hold with us, adopted a puppy or are planning on a future adoption of a Chihuahua puppy for your family, read over this page and enjoy!

-When Hill Country Chihuahuas makes puppies available we will do their photo shoot and gather their stats and send this out to the names on our mailing list.
-We will give notice of the date and approximate time frame that the available puppies will be posted on the home page and puppies for sale page of our website and on our facebook page.
-We usually give you a few days notice.
-If you view the home page frequently, you will notice any updates there.
+When Hill Country Chihuahuas make puppies available for deposit, we do their photo shoot and gather their stats and at an appointed time/date, we send out the emails to the customers on the mailing list!
+We try to give a 2-3 days notice of when the emails will go out.
+This notice will be on the home page under the updates and on the puppy page, also under the updates.
+If you view the home page every few days, you will notice these important notices there.

 If you are interested in a Hill Country Chihuahuas puppy adoption, and would like to be added to the mailing list, just email us and we will add you to the mailing list!